 With state legislators still at an impasse over Washington’s budget, a new interactive tool from the Economic Opportunity Institute allows journalists, researchers, and citizens to easily examine how public dollars are being spent, and assess the impact of this year’s budget proposals on public schools and universities, hospitals, prisons, courts, health care, and other critical state services.

-Visit the State of Working Washington to compare expenditures on budget items as broad as Public Education or as specific as the Department of Fish and Wildlife.
+Visit the State of Working Washington website to compare expenditures on budget items as broad as Public Education or as specific as the Department of Fish and Wildlife.
 For example: since 2009, state parks have lost 83% of their funding.
-Higher education now accounts for just 8.38% of the state budget – a loss of more than $650 million since 2002:
+Higher education now accounts for just 8.38% of the state budget – a loss of more than $650 million since 2002.